This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is ectopic pregnancy diagnosed?

-Your caregiver will examine you and ask about other medical conditions or surgeries you have had.
-He will ask about pregnancies, miscarriages, infertility treatments, and sexually transmitted infections (STIs) you have had before.
+Your healthcare provider will examine you and ask about other medical conditions or surgeries you have had.
+The provider will ask about pregnancies, miscarriages, infertility treatments, and sexually transmitted infections (STIs) you have had before.
 You may need any of the following:

-- Pelvic exam: Your caregiver will check the size and shape of your uterus, cervix, and ovaries.
+- A pelvic exam is used to check the size and shape of your uterus, cervix, and ovaries.

-- Blood and urine tests: These tests can show if you are currently pregnant, or if you have infections or other problems.
+- Blood and urine tests will show if you are currently pregnant, or if you have infections or other problems.

-- Ultrasound: This uses sound waves to show pictures of the inside of your uterus, ovaries, and abdomen.
+- Ultrasound pictures may be taken of the inside of your uterus, ovaries, and abdomen.
 An ultrasound is usually done over your abdomen, but you may also need a vaginal ultrasound.
 During a vaginal ultrasound, a small tube is placed into your vagina.
-This can help caregivers see areas that may be hard to see during an abdominal ultrasound.
+This can help healthcare providers see areas that may be hard to see during an abdominal ultrasound.

 How is ectopic pregnancy treated?